Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 # D15 Movie Lovers Store

 This is the eCommerce website of the D15 Movie Lovers Store.
-A store front specialising in the sale of top qulity boutique label Blu Ray, 4k UHD and special editions of Movies.
-The overall idea from Portfolio Project 1 to this final project was to create a full D15 Movie Lovers Club which would incorporate a Blog (Portfolio Project 4), Quiz (portfolio Project 2) and a Store Front (portfolio Project 5) to cater to a healty and growing Movie Lovers club in the Dublin 15 area.
-And also to grow a separate customer base with niche interets in Physical Media through this eCommerce platform.
-I have a secondary goal of siging up non club customers to a Newsletter with the intention of also growing the club member numbers by eventually offering Club Member only discounts and special deals, through the Newsletter, in association with the UK Blu Ray labels such as Eureka, Arrow Video, Indicator and 88 films.
+A store front specialising in the sale of top quality boutique label Blu Ray, 4k UHD and special editions of Movies.
+The overall idea from Portfolio Project 1 to this final project was to create a full D15 Movie Lovers Club which would incorporate a Blog (Portfolio Project 4), Quiz (portfolio Project 2) and a Store Front (portfolio Project 5) to cater to a healthy and growing Movie Lovers club in the Dublin 15 area.
+And also to grow a separate customer base with niche interests in Physical Media through this eCommerce platform.
+I have a secondary goal of signing up non club customers to a Newsletter with the intention of also growing the club member numbers by eventually offering Club Member only discounts and special deals, through the Newsletter, in association with the UK Blu Ray labels such as Eureka, Arrow Video, Indicator and 88 films.

 ![Responsive design mockup](assets/features/responsive_mockup.png)